wudelta/seattle-recovery/docs/aurora/protocol/PATCH_SAFETY_KERNEL.md

 - methods;
 - functions;
 - configuration;
-- exported symbols.
+- exported symbols;
+- docstrings;
+- comments that carry engineering meaning.

-Any omitted symbol must be intentionally removed.
+Any omitted implementation element must be intentionally removed.

-Unexplained symbol loss is a patch failure.
+Unexplained omissions are a patch failure.

 ---